Ben Barnes (Texas politician)

 Benny Frank Barnes (born April 17, 1938) is an American real estate magnate, politician, and crisis manager who served as the speaker of the Texas House of Representatives from 1965 to 1969 and as the 36th lieutenant governor of Texas from 1969 to 1973.
-He was a vice-chair, as well as top fund-raiser, of John Kerry's presidential campaign.
+He was a vice-chair and top fundraiser of John Kerry's presidential campaign.
 Barnes was also one of only eight persons who raised over $500,000 for Kerry.

 Early life and education

 Barnes was born on April 17, 1938, in Gorman in Eastland County, Texas, to peanut farmer B.F.
 Barnes and Ina B. Carrigan.
 He was raised with a younger brother, Rick.
 Barnes' family owned a peanut farm in Comanche County, in central Texas.
 They cultivated about 40 acres, growing peanuts and corn and raising hogs and chickens.
 The family was poor, having no working electricity until 1946, when government agents brought electricity to Texas farms as a result of President Franklin D. Roosevelt's Rural Electrification Administration.

 Barnes graduated from De Leon High School in 1956.
 After high school, Barnes enrolled for one semester at Texas Christian University in Fort Worth, followed by a semester at Tarleton College in Stephenville, Texas.
 During that spring, he married his high school sweetheart, Martha Morgan.
 He then spent the following summer in Climax, Colorado, working at the molybdenum mine there.
 In 1957, at the age of 20, Barnes began studying at the University of Texas at Austin, where he was on the Dean's List for the Business School.
 Barnes took several jobs to pay his way through college, including a door-to-door job selling Electrolux vacuum cleaners.
 He graduated with a Bachelor of Arts in business.